 Develop strategies or Best Management Practices in partnership with frontline and underserved communities for incorporating community priorities into the design and implementation of habitat restoration and nature-based shoreline adaptation projects.
-Coordinate with the Community-Based Organization Directory module if appropriate., in partnership with frontline and underserved communities, and potentially in tandem with the Community-Based Organization Directory module.
+Coordinate with the Community-Based Organization Directory module in partnership with frontline and underserved communities.